 In 2021, AACC will hold AACC Live (our annual convention) April 11–14.
 And, the association will launch its new AACC Digital in May 2021.
 AACC Digital will take place each Thursday in May from 1:00 to 3:00 p.m.
 (ET).
 Please check the AACC website in the next 2 weeks for specific details on award nominations, proposal submission guidelines, and other pertinent details.

 The process for nominating individuals for consideration for inclusion on the 2021 slate for the AACC Board of Directors and the Presidents Academy Executive Committee opens today.
 The AACC Board acts on behalf of the institutional members to create and maintain a vision for AACC and to determine and ensure that the organization adheres to appropriate standards of performance.
 The Presidents Academy Executive Committee was created by the AACC Board of Directors to advise the AACC president and CEO and AACC Board of Directors on professional development training for CEOs.
 Individuals may nominate or self-nominate for consideration.
 Candidates must hold the position of CEO of an institutional member college to be considered for the AACC Board or Presidents Academy Executive Committee.
-Nominations may be emailed to firstname.lastname@example.org.
+Nominations may be emailed to opens in a new email@example.com new email.
 The deadline to submit nominations is October 5, 2020, at 5:00 p.m.
 (ET).

 The AACC Historical Gallery was planned for release at the 2020 AACC Annual Convention.
 Due to the coronavirus pandemic, the conference was cancelled.
 We’ve converted the content into a virtual gallery to commemorate the 100th anniversary of AACC.
 The gallery is a chronological walk through the inception of AACC in 1920 to the present.
 Check it out opens in a new windowhere.